Euan Geddes, 3rd Baron Geddes

-Euan Michael Ross Geddes, 3rd Baron Geddes (born 3 September 1937) is a British Conservative peer and politician and current deputy speaker of the House of Lords.
+Euan Michael Ross Geddes, 3rd Baron Geddes (born 3 September 1937) is a British hereditary peer, politician and former deputy speaker of the House of Lords.

 Early life and education

 Geddes is the son of the 2nd Baron Geddes and the former Enid Mary Butler, only child of Clarence Henry Butler, of Tenterden.

 He was educated at Rugby School, then an all-boys public school (i.e. an independent boarding school) in Warwickshire.
 He studied history at Gonville and Caius College, Cambridge, where he graduated as a Bachelor of Arts (BA) in 1961; as per tradition, his BA was later promoted to a Master of Arts (MA Cantab) degree.
 He was further educated at Harvard Business School in 1969.

 Career

 Military service

 Geddes served in the Royal Navy from 1956 to 1958.
 On 3 September 1958, he transferred to the Supply Branch of the Royal Naval Reserve with the rank of sub lieutenant.
 He was promoted to lieutenant on 3 September 1961, and to lieutenant-commander on 3 September 1969.
 He was placed on the retired list on 30 November 1971.